Shaughnessy Cohen Award for Political Writing

 Winner: $25,000; Finalists: $2,500

-A prize of $25,000 will be awarded to a book of literary nonfiction that captures a political subject of relevance to Canadian readers and has the potential to shape or influence thinking on Canadian political life.
+A prize of $25,000 will be awarded to a book of literary nonfiction that captures a political subject of relevance to Canadian readers and has the potential to shape or influence thinking on contemporary Canadian political life.
 The winning work combines compelling new insights with depth of research and significant literary merit.
-All finalist works will demonstrate a distinctive voice, as well as a persuasive and compelling command of tone, narrative, style, and technique.
-The overall effect of such writing should provide the general reader with an informed, unique perspective on the practice of Canadian politics, its players, or its principles.
+All finalist works will demonstrate a distinctive voice, as well as a persuasive and compelling command of tone, narrative, style, and analysis.
+The prize particularly values books which provide the general reader with an informed, unique perspective on the practice of Canadian politics, its players, or its principles.
 The jurors will shortlist between three and five titles.
 Prizes of $2,500 will be awarded to each of the finalists.

 Titles must be published in Canada between January 1, 2016 and December 31, 2016.
 Books that are not yet in published form by the final deadline of November 16, 2016 may be submitted as bound galleys.